Coming soon: Organic Panettone, Mediterranean-style Pizza with Chicken Meat.

-1. Preheat convection oven to 375°F. Grease baking pan with organic ghee or coconut oil and then dust with organic all-purpose flour.
+1. Preheat convection oven to 375°F. Grease baking pan with organic coconut oil and then dust with organic all-purpose flour.
 Wash apricots, cut in quarters and then slice each quarter into 3 slices.
 2. Using a fork, beat ghee or butter with maple sugar until smooth.
 3. Add eggs, one at a time.
 Mix well until smooth.
 Add shredded coconut, salt and vanilla extract.
 4. Add one at a time: Currants, pineapple pieces, crushed pecans, freeze dried raspberries.
 Combine gently.
 5. Mix both flours with baking powder, add to the ghee/butter mixture.
 Combine well.
 6. Evenly spread the dough in the baking pan.
 Push apricots, skin up, into the dough, close to each other, making rows.
 7. Dust apricots on the top with cinnamon and maple or brown cane sugar.
 8. Bake approx. 15-20 min on the middle rack until brown-golden.
 Remove from oven, and cool for 10-15 minutes.
 Enjoy with organic coffee or your favourite herbal tisane.

 2. Cream butter and beat with sugar until fluffy.
 Stir in egg yolks, one at a time, and beat until smooth and creamy.
 4. In a separate bowl, blend all dry ingredients: flour, baking powder, spices, salt.
 5. Add dry blend into to butter mixture in three additions, alternating with milk.
 Beat until smooth.
 6. With electric mixture, beat egg whites until stiff but not dry.
 Gently fold into the batter.
 7. Divide batter among backing cups.
 Bake approx 25 min or until cupcakes spring back when lightly touched.
 They shouldn't be gloden in colour, but lightly golden.
 8. Most important: Cool completely.
 9. Make frosting: Mix powdered sugar with lemon juice.
 Add to softened butter, beat until creamy thick.
 10. Remove cupcakes from backing cups.
 Ice with frosting.
 Sprinkle crushed freeze-dried raspberries on the tops.
 2. Using a fork, beat butter with maple sugar until smooth.